 - Sift the all-purpose flour, baking powder and salt into the bowl with the cocoa mixture.350 grams all-purpose flour, 1 teaspoon baking powder, ½ teaspoon salt

-- Next, add the desiccated coconut to the mixture.120 grams desiccated coconut
+- Next, add the desiccated coconut on top of the dry ingredients.120 grams desiccated coconut

 - Using a rubber spatula or a large spoon, fold the ingredients together until mostly combined.

-- Set the spatula aside and use your hands to bring the dough together until well combined.
+- Set the spatula aside and use your hands to bring the dough together until well combined and a soft dough forms.
+The dough should come together easily, but if it feels very soft, the fridge rest will firm it up.

 - Preheat the oven to 180°C/160°C fan/350°F. Line a couple of baking sheets with parchment paper.

-- Take a fork and scrape rough lines across the entire surface of the rolled-out dough.
-Also, scrape lines in the opposite direction to create a rough, textured, criss-cross pattern.
+- Scrape lines in the opposite direction to create a rough, textured, criss-cross pattern.

 - Pair up the cookies for sandwiching by matching similar shapes and sizes.